Red Sky July

-Red Sky July are a British alternative, country band, consisting of husband and wife Ally McErlaine (ex-Texas) and Shelly Poole (ex-Alisha's Attic) along with Charity Hair (The Alice Band and The Ailerons).
+Red Sky July are a British alternative country band, consisting of husband and wife Ally McErlaine (ex-Texas) and Shelly Poole (ex-Alisha's Attic) along with esteemed vocalist Haley Glennie-Smith.
+Glennie-Smith was a replacement for Charity Hair (The Alice Band and The Ailerons).
 They are influenced by alt country and Americana.
 They have released three albums since their formation in 2009.

-Charity Hair was replaced by esteemed vocalist Haley Glennie-Smith.

 Career

 Prior to the band entering the studio to record their debut album, the project was put on standby as McErlaine suffered a brain aneurysm.
 After his recovery, the band reconvened to record the self-titled album.
 Throughout 2012 the band raised their profile while 2013 marked a return to the live performance.
 They embarked on their own UK wide tour while supporting Deacon Blue, James Walsh (Starsailor) and Jools Holland.

 Red Sky July returned to the studio to record their follow up album, Shadowbirds, which was released in September 2014.
 The album entered the official UK charts country album chart at number 3 and featured a collaboration with Jack Savoretti.
 The band toured in support of the album after its release while supporting Sheryl Crow and 10cc.
 Red Sky July were presented with a prestigious Tartan Clef award at the Scottish Music Awards by Nordoff-Robbins music therapy.
 In 2016, they appeared at the C2C festival.
 Also in 2016, they appeared at Glastonbury and the Isle Of Wight festival.